outofthisworld/reduxdecorator/README.md

-The examples above are trivial, but the highlight a key point in that reducers should be generic, easily usable in any circumstance for any type of data. reduxredup provides a set of functions to help creating reducers easy.
+The examples above are trivial, but the highlight a key point in that reducers should be generic, easily usable in any circumstance for any type of data. redux-decorator provides a set of functions to help creating reducers easy.
 It also provides an a function which operates on a object modeled by reducers making working with state alot easier.

-# Coding for the future (recommended way to use redux_redup)
+# Coding for the future (recommended way to use redux-decorator)
-This section covers using redux_redup if you can use new ECMAScript features including decorators and class properties and transpile them using babel.
+This section covers using redux-decorator if you can use new ECMAScript features including decorators and class properties and transpile them using babel.
-If this isn't possible for you, skip this section and look below to find how you can use redux_redup to benefit your application.
+If this isn't possible for you, skip this section and look below to find how you can use redux-decorator to benefit your application.

-## Getting started with redux_redup and babel
+## Getting started with redux-decorator and babel

 ### Babel installation with decorators and class properties
 First things first you will need to make sure you have decorators and class properties available in your project.
 The easiest way to do this is with babel.